pboisselier/M1-Projet/README.md

 ## Code guidelines

-Please use the .clang-format at the root of this git to ***properly*** format the code, it does the job automatically for you, you have no excuse to not use it.
+Please use the .clang-format at the root of this git to ***properly*** format the code, it does the job automatically for you, you have no excuse for not using it.

 ### From VSCode